tasifkhan/project_oled/README.md

 # project_oled
 - Display driver for 8 by 8 OLED array.
 Common anode setup for 64 devices, controlled by Darlington arrays and Arduino Mega.

-## notes
+# notes
+- 2017_07_18 cleanup.
+Hardware works with pin 10 NC.
+Uploading arduino firmware for seven segment and 4x4 displays.
-- remove COM to GND connection in v1.
+- 2017_07_04 remove COM to GND connection in v1 (pin 10 NC).
 Other than that v1 works.